Law enforcement officers will offer every person reporting

 Criminal investigations will be conducted at a pace set by the

-that no case can proceed to the referral to the Prosecutor’s Office
+will be informed that no case can proceed to the referral to the

-A victim may disengage from a criminal investigation at any time
+A victim/survivor may disengage from a criminal investigation at

-prior to an arrest being made or the case being referred to the
+any time prior to an arrest being made or the case being referred to

-Prosecutor’s Office.
-There is no requirement that an explanation be
+the Prosecutor’s Office.
+There is no requirement that an explanation

 No arrest or referral to the Prosecutor’s Office will occur

-without the consent of the victim.
-We respect the choice of every
+without the consent of the victim/survivor.
+We respect the choice of

-victim who reports a sexual assault and understand that justice is
+every victim/survivor who reports a sexual assault and understand

 Criminal investigations that do not result in arrest or referral